neptune1997/RandomWalkSurvey/RandomWalk论文update/quantum_walk_overview.md

    Where $G_{ij}$ means the weight of edge ij.

+   ​

+   The authors apply quantum page rank algorithm on small generated network to have a insight of the behavior of it.
+They find that the quantum pagerank algorithm obtain a larger score than the classical value.
+In the meanwhile, the quantum algorithm break down the hierarchy of classical values.
+The author also look into the properties of quantum page rank algorithm in complex real-world network\cite{Quantum Google in a Complex Network}.
+The authors find that  quantum page rank algorithm can reveal the underlying topology of the network more univocally with repect to classical page rank algorithm.
+The ability of detecting hub for network is enhanced with respect to classical counterpart.

+   ​

    __Quantum Google in a Complex Network__(2013):

    Apply the quantum walk algorithm to the real-world network,and find some interesting properties of the quantum page rank algorithms.